-The implementation of telehealth services positively affected the patient's continuity of care and staff satisfaction.
+Implementing telehealth services positively affected the patient's continuity of care and staff satisfaction.
 Patients reported they appreciated the ability and convenience of having a session with their provider over their electronic devices.
 Patients commented that telehealth offered improved accessibility, ease of attendance, no travel time, and scheduling flexibility (Molfenter et al., 2021).
+Providers expressed gratitude for the additional staff support and encouraged their colleagues to join NeuStart.
+During this Great Resignation, where clinics struggled to keep providers, NeuStart experienced a 550% increase in new providers while remaining solvent (Geisler, 2021; NeuStart Psychiatry & TMS, 2022a).